 - Description of a methodology that is appropriate to the question(s) or project plan

-- A clear and detailed study design including elements such as: a description of population to be studied or involved, appropriate sampling methods, the types of instruments or techniques planned for measurement with a rationale (including validity evidence) for the instruments selected, and if instruments or materials are to be developed, whether this is feasible for the scope and timetable of the project
+- A clear and detailed study design including elements such as: a description of population to be studied or involved, the types of instruments or techniques planned for measurement with a rationale (including validity evidence) for the instruments selected, and if instruments or materials are to be developed, whether this is feasible for the scope and timetable of the project

 - An evaluation plan that is appropriate for the study design and one that addresses each proposed outcome measure.

 - Rationale for the evaluation(s) or statistical methods selected (PIs may benefit from consultation/input from a statistical expert and/or qualitative researcher in developing this section).
 The following members of COMSEP’s Research and Scholarship Collaborative have expressed interest and willingness in providing consultation to grant applicants- Drs.
 Jan Hanson (email@example.com) and Terry Kind (firstname.lastname@example.org) for Qualitative studies and Drs.
 Caroline Paul (email@example.com) & Amal Khidir (firstname.lastname@example.org) for Quantitative study designs

 - Discussion of the anticipated and possible alternative outcomes and how they will be informative in advancing the field